History of randomness: 17th–19th centuries

 While the mathematical elite was making progress in understanding randomness from the 17th to the 19th century, the public at large continued to rely on practices such as fortune telling in the hope of taming chance.
-Fortunes were told in a multitude of ways both in the Orient (where fortune telling was later termed an addiction) and in Europe by gypsies and others.
+Fortunes were told in a multitude of ways both in the Orient (where fortune telling was later termed an addiction) and in Europe by Romanis and others.
 English practices such as the reading of eggs dropped in a glass were exported to Puritan communities in North America.

 "I know of scarcely anything so apt to impress the imagination as the wonderful form of cosmic order expressed by the "Law of Frequency of Error."
 The law would have been personified by the Greeks and deified, if they had known of it.
 It reigns with serenity and in complete self-effacement amidst the wildest confusion.
 The huger the mob, and the greater the apparent anarchy, the more perfect is its sway.
 It is the supreme law of Unreason.
 Whenever a large sample of chaotic elements are taken in hand and marshalled in the order of their magnitude, an unsuspected and most beautiful form of regularity proves to have been latent all along.
 The tops of the marshalled row form a flowing curve of invariable proportions; and each element, as it is sorted into place, finds, as it were, a pre-ordained niche, accurately adapted to fit it."